 - It should be easy to implement: I’ve worked on too many projects where from kickoff to go-live takes over six months.. for each module of the software.
 Yes, there are complex processes in place, and we all know getting municipalities to standardize is a Sisyphean task.
 But why not spend the time working intensively and closely with the municipality to setup the software to their needs?

-- Software Should Improve the Situation, not just Change the Platform: I’ve spent time with several municipalities well past their implementation.
+- Software Should Improve the Situation, not just Change the Platform: I’ve spent time with several municipalities converting to new financial software, and then stayed with them well past their implementation to help with their integration and reporting.
 Almost without exception, they’ve moved because they had to leave an old technology (a Windows NT system running an iCobol application, an iSeries that was running out of maintenance, a software package that was no longer supported).
-After two years, their now on a new technology platform, with a few new features, but they’re not significantly better off.
+After two years, they’re now on a new technology platform, with a few new features, but they’re not significantly better off.
 This may sound a little hand-wavy, so let’s be specific: the software should offer an opinionated, best-practices way to measure and improve the function it enables.
 It should also encourage behaviors of transparency and efficiency for both staff and constituents.

 - Software Should Enable the Future, not Just Audit the Present: Outside of a basic budgeting function that compares the requests of departments for next year with previous years, most of the software packages have little to no forecasting capabilities.
 As a result most municipalities are flying blind from year-to-year having to react to outside changes instead of being able to leverage the decades of data they and other municipalities have to proactively manage.
 Software should be able to leverage that data to help municipalities be proactive.